gimli-php

 class ProductController {

-public function show(int $id) {
+public function show(int $id, string $name) {

 // $id is automatically cast to integer